Install Chrome Extension Chrome Extension

 Which Hyundai Tucson LM engine is the most fun? +

-The {code} ({displacement}) offers the most driving fun in the Hyundai Tucson LM — rated: "Decent". {description} The Tucson TL is a well-kitted family SUV.
-Dynamics are not the point, but it drives pleasantly enough.
+The {code} ({displacement}) offers the most driving fun in the Hyundai Tucson LM — rated: "Not Really". {description} The 2.0 Nu in the Tucson LM delivers 165 hp.
+A manual is unusual in this class, but makes the drivetrain a touch more direct.

 Is the Hyundai Tucson LM worth buying used? +